 For our production of Little Shop of Horrors in 2015, she kept herself busy “spinning plates” being a co-producer, assistant director, costume co-ordinator and stage manager.
 She loved this show for it’s ridiculous fun, the music and the genuine touching emotional moments.

-Fiona also enjoyed the challenges of being a first time solo director on 'Calendar Girls', where she still kept “spinning plates” as a co-producer and Stage Manager.
-She now finds herself taking the helm once again with the 217 production, 'The Vagina Monologues'.
+Fiona also enjoyed the challenges of being a first time solo director on 'Calendar Girls', where she still kept “spinning plates” as a Co-Producer and Stage Manager.
+She found herself taking the helm once again with the 2017 production, 'The Vagina Monologues'.
 Fiona loves that she gets to “perform” backstage along with her cast at every show.